About Ware County

 Jail & Inmate Records

-• The bond and bail process in Georgia allows for the release of detainees under certain conditions, and information on this process can be obtained from the jail administration.
+- The bond and bail process in Georgia allows for the release of detainees under certain conditions, and information on this process can be obtained from the jail administration.

 Mugshots & Booking Photos

-Mugshots in Ware County are taken and retained by the Ware County Sheriff's Office during the booking process.
+Mugshots in Ware County are taken and retained by Ware County Sheriff's Office during the booking process.
 These photos are part of the public record and can be accessed through the Sheriff's Office.
 While some third-party websites may offer mugshot lookups, the most reliable source is the official Sheriff's Office website or direct inquiry.
-Georgia has specific laws regarding the removal of mugshots from online databases, particularly if the charges are dismissed or the individual is acquitted, providing a legal pathway for individuals to request the removal of their photos.
+Georgia has specific laws regarding the removal of mugshots from online databases, particularly if the charges are dismissed or the individual is acquitted, providing a legal pathway for people to request the removal of their photos.

 Courts & Case Records

-• The Ware County Magistrate Court handles civil claims up to $15,000, dispossessory (eviction) proceedings, county ordinance violations, and issues arrest warrants.
+- Contact the Probate Court for Ware County Magistrate Court handles civil claims up to $15,000, dispossessory (eviction) proceedings, county ordinance violations, and issues arrest warrants.

-• Fees for copies vary by court but typically include $0.50 per page for standard copies and $1.00 for certified copies, plus a certification fee.
+- Fees for copies vary by court but typically include $0.50 per page for standard copies and $1.00 for certified copies, plus a certification fee.

-• Online access through GSCCCA requires a subscription or pay-per-search fees.
+- Online access through GSCCCA requires a subscription or pay-per-search fees.

-The Ware County Probate Court, also located in the courthouse at 800 Church Street, handles estates, guardianships, involuntary commitments, marriage licenses, and weapons carry licenses, with jurisdiction over wills and administration of estates.
-Contact the Probate Court at (912) 287-4310.
-The Magistrate Court is located at 2895 Knight Avenue in Waycross and can be reached at (912) 287-4355.
+Ware County Probate Court, also located in the courthouse at 800 Church Street, handles estates, guardianships, involuntary commitments, marriage licenses, and weapons carry licenses, with jurisdiction over wills and administration of estates.
+The Magistrate Court is located at 2895 Knight Avenue in Waycross and can be contacted through the office’s website.
+The Waycross Municipal Court handles traffic violations and city ordinance violations occurring within city limits.
+Court record access in Georgia is governed by § 50-18-70 et seq.

 (Open Records Act) and court rules, with most records being public unless sealed by court order.